Hewlett Packard Enterprise (NYSE:HPE) Releases FY22 Earnings Guidance

-Hewlett Packard Enterprise (NYSE:HPE – Get Rating) updated its FY22 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $1.96-$2.10 for the period, compared to the consensus estimate of $2.09.
+Hewlett Packard Enterprise (NYSE:HPE – Get Rating) issued an update on its FY22 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $1.96-$2.10 for the period, compared to the consensus EPS estimate of $2.09.
 Hewlett Packard Enterprise also updated its FY 2022 guidance to $1.96-$2.10 EPS.

+Hewlett Packard Enterprise (NYSE:HPE – Get Rating) last released its quarterly earnings data on Wednesday, June 1st.
+The technology company reported $0.44 earnings per share for the quarter, missing analysts’ consensus estimates of $0.45 by ($0.01).
+Hewlett Packard Enterprise had a return on equity of 20.07% and a net margin of 13.32%.
+The business had revenue of $6.70 billion during the quarter, compared to analysts’ expectations of $6.80 billion.
+During the same period last year, the company earned $0.19 earnings per share.
+The firm’s revenue was up .0% compared to the same quarter last year.
+On average, analysts expect that Hewlett Packard Enterprise will post 1.39 earnings per share for the current year.

-Several research firms have recently weighed in on HPE.
-Morgan Stanley downgraded Hewlett Packard Enterprise from an equal weight rating to an underweight rating and cut their price target for the stock from $17.00 to $15.00 in a research note on Tuesday, April 12th.
+HPE has been the subject of several analyst reports.
+Zacks Investment Research lowered shares of Hewlett Packard Enterprise from a strong-buy rating to a hold rating and set a $17.00 price target for the company. in a research report on Tuesday, February 1st.
+Morgan Stanley lowered shares of Hewlett Packard Enterprise from an equal weight rating to an underweight rating and decreased their price target for the company from $17.00 to $15.00 in a research report on Tuesday, April 12th.
 They noted that the move was a valuation call.
-StockNews.com assumed coverage on Hewlett Packard Enterprise in a research note on Thursday, March 31st.
-They issued a buy rating for the company.
-Citigroup raised their target price on Hewlett Packard Enterprise from $13.00 to $14.00 in a research note on Wednesday, March 2nd.
-JPMorgan Chase & Co. cut their target price on Hewlett Packard Enterprise from $20.00 to $18.00 in a research note on Wednesday, May 25th.
-Finally, Bank of America downgraded Hewlett Packard Enterprise from a buy rating to a neutral rating and cut their target price for the stock from $19.00 to $16.00 in a research note on Friday, May 20th.
-Four analysts have rated the stock with a sell rating, three have issued a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $17.21.
+JPMorgan Chase & Co. decreased their price target on shares of Hewlett Packard Enterprise from $20.00 to $18.00 in a research report on Wednesday, May 25th.
+Citigroup increased their price target on shares of Hewlett Packard Enterprise from $13.00 to $14.00 in a research report on Wednesday, March 2nd.
+Finally, KGI Securities started coverage on shares of Hewlett Packard Enterprise in a research report on Tuesday, April 19th.
+They set an outperform rating for the company.
+Four equities research analysts have rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Hewlett Packard Enterprise presently has an average rating of Hold and an average target price of $17.21.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 8th.
-Investors of record on Monday, June 13th will be issued a dividend of $0.12 per share.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.04%.
-Hewlett Packard Enterprise’s dividend payout ratio is 17.27%.

-A number of institutional investors have recently made changes to their positions in HPE.
-Cowa LLC grew its position in shares of Hewlett Packard Enterprise by 14,778.9% in the 1st quarter.
-Cowa LLC now owns 2,594,739 shares of the technology company’s stock worth $434,000 after buying an additional 2,577,300 shares during the last quarter.
-State Street Corp grew its position in shares of Hewlett Packard Enterprise by 2.9% in the 1st quarter.
-State Street Corp now owns 70,328,694 shares of the technology company’s stock worth $1,183,418,000 after buying an additional 1,959,250 shares during the last quarter.
-Vanguard Group Inc. grew its position in shares of Hewlett Packard Enterprise by 1.2% in the 1st quarter.
-Vanguard Group Inc. now owns 152,566,180 shares of the technology company’s stock worth $2,549,380,000 after buying an additional 1,824,331 shares during the last quarter.
-Allianz Asset Management GmbH grew its position in shares of Hewlett Packard Enterprise by 25.9% in the 4th quarter.
-Allianz Asset Management GmbH now owns 6,709,480 shares of the technology company’s stock worth $105,808,000 after buying an additional 1,379,985 shares during the last quarter.
-Finally, Renaissance Technologies LLC bought a new stake in shares of Hewlett Packard Enterprise in the 1st quarter worth approximately $20,538,000.
-82.70% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of the stock.
+Ironwood Wealth Management LLC. grew its stake in shares of Hewlett Packard Enterprise by 52.8% during the 2nd quarter.
+Ironwood Wealth Management LLC. now owns 4,186 shares of the technology company’s stock worth $61,000 after purchasing an additional 1,447 shares during the period.
+First Manhattan Co. grew its stake in shares of Hewlett Packard Enterprise by 89.4% during the 1st quarter.
+First Manhattan Co. now owns 2,413 shares of the technology company’s stock worth $40,000 after purchasing an additional 1,139 shares during the period.
+Beacon Pointe Advisors LLC grew its stake in shares of Hewlett Packard Enterprise by 32.2% during the 1st quarter.
+Beacon Pointe Advisors LLC now owns 18,558 shares of the technology company’s stock worth $310,000 after purchasing an additional 4,515 shares during the period.
+Toroso Investments LLC grew its stake in shares of Hewlett Packard Enterprise by 11.9% during the 4th quarter.
+Toroso Investments LLC now owns 19,139 shares of the technology company’s stock worth $302,000 after purchasing an additional 2,034 shares during the period.
+Finally, Forum Financial Management LP acquired a new stake in shares of Hewlett Packard Enterprise during the 4th quarter worth approximately $297,000.
+Institutional investors own 82.70% of the company’s stock.

 Hewlett Packard Enterprise Company provides solutions that allow customers to capture, analyze, and act upon data seamlessly in the Americas, Europe, the Middle East, Africa, the Asia Pacific, and Japan.
 The company offers general purpose servers for multi-workload computing and workload-optimized servers; HPE ProLiant rack and tower servers; HPE BladeSystem and HPE Synergy; and solutions for secondary workloads and traditional tape, storage networking, and disk products, such as HPE Modular Storage Arrays and HPE XP.